 Introduce additional terms

-In some cases, parties may wish to introduce new terms or conditions that are not found in the original contract, and these can be included in an addendum.
+In some cases, parties may wish to introduce new terms or conditions not found in the original contract, which can be included in an addendum.

 Contract amendment vs. addendum: What are the differences?